lfyfly/vue-waterfall-easy/README.md

 ## 4. Event
 event name | description
 ---|---
-scrollReachBottom | When the scroll bar scrolls to the bottom, it is used to trigger a request for new image data preloaded | Trigger every time image preloading is completed
+scrollReachBottom | When the scroll bar scrolls to the bottom,it is used to trigger a request for new image data preloaded | Trigger every time image preloading is completed

 ## 5. slot